-More than this Jesus is the first and the last.
-There is no one before nor after Him.
+More than this, Jesus is the first and the last.
+There is no one before Him nor after Him.
 He has existed eternally.
 John 8:58, "Jesus said unto them, Verily, Verily, I say unto you, Before Abraham was, I am."
 This is a very interesting way the wording is constructed.
-The Jews commented that Jesus was not even 50 years old, and had He seen Abraham.
+The Jews commented that Jesus was not even 50 years old, and asked if He had seen Abraham.
 The common wording would be "Before Abraham was, I was."
 The word "was" is past tense.
 Jesus didn't use that.
 He said, "Before Abraham was, I am."
 That is present tense.
 It goes back forever.
 When was "before Abraham?"
-It's eternal, and Jesus said regarding this eternal reference, "I am."
+Jesus in saying, "I am" shows He is eternal.